Taco Chex Mix

 Ingredients

-- 1/4 c. taco seasoning mix if you want it more mild start with 1/8 c.
+- ¼ cup taco seasoning mix if you want it more mild start with 1/8 c.

 Instructions

-- Pour the cereal, crackers and pretzels into the bag or mixing bow.
+- Grab a large mixing bowl and pour the cereal, crackers and pretzels into the bag or mixing bow.
 Top with taco seasoning and oil.
 Fold the top down on the bag and shake or stir the ingredients in the bowl until evenly covered.

 - Pour chex mix onto two large baking sheets with sides, making sure it's evenly spread out on pan.